All Collections

 Choosing the Create Broadcast option will take you to the Broadcast builder page.

-The first step in building your Broadcast is to define what it is you want to send and which conditions you want to send it under.
+The first step in building your broadcast is to define what it is you want to send and which conditions you want to send it under.

 • Surveys are for collecting information from your audience.